Relintai/pandemonium_engine_docs/03_usage/10_physics/09_collision_shapes_3d.md

 - **Create Trimesh Static Body** is a convenient option.
 It creates a StaticBody containing a concave shape matching the mesh's geometry.
 - **Create Trimesh Collision Sibling** creates a CollisionShape node with a concave shape matching the mesh's geometry.

-Note:
+### Note:

 Suppose you need to make a RigidBody *slide* on a concave collision shape.
 In that case, you may notice that sometimes, the RigidBody will bump upwards.
-To solve this, open **Project > Project Settings** and enable **Physics > 3d > Smooth Trimesh Collision**.
+To solve this, open **Project > Project Settings** and enable **Physics &gt; 3d &gt; Smooth Trimesh Collision**.

 Once you've enabled smooth trimesh collision, make sure the concave shape is the only shape of your StaticBody and that it's located at its origin without any rotation.
 This way, the RigidBody should slide perfectly on the StaticBody.

-See also:
+### See also:

 Pandemonium can generate collision shapes for your imported 3D scenes automatically.
-See `doc_importing_scenes_import_hints` in the
-    documentation for more information.
+See [importing scenes](../21_assets_pipeline/05_importing_scenes.md) in the documentation for more information.

 ## Performance caveats